Recreational Boating Accidents and Fatalities in Oregon

 Go with a registered outfitter/guide and consider joining a rafting club to gain more experience and skills to run a river.
 For the ocean, go with a registered guide or charter.

-Plan trips with experienced boaters and get engaged with online or local clubs to learn local information.
+Plan trips with experienced boaters and take advantage of online or local boating clubs to learn local information.

 Educated boaters are safer boaters.